DoctorQuote/The-Stick-of-Joseph/README.md

 ## Features & Function
 This 2nd release offers:

-* New HTML report groups lesson subjects & notes together.
+* New HTML report groups lesson stars, subjects & notes together.
 * Fast-path menu operations.
 Enter *v.1.2.1.q* for an example.
 * Search all, one, or note of the Testaments.
 * Backup, reset, import & export lesson plans.